 These days, American Express seems to have a credit card for every color of the rainbow.

-They’ve got their notorious Black Amex, the Platinum Card, the Clear Card, the Plum Card (it’s a color too), and of course, the classic Green and Gold cards.
+They’ve got their notorious Black Amex, the Platinum Card, they had a Clear Card, the Plum Card (it’s a color too), and of course, the classic Green and Gold cards.

-Oh, and let’s not forget the company’s range of Blue cards, such as the Blue Cash Everyday Card, or the Blue Sky travel rewards card.
+Oh, and let’s not forget the credit card issuer’s range of Blue cards, such as the Blue Cash Everyday Card, or the Blue Sky travel rewards card.

 The possibilities seem to be endless, which makes it difficult to narrow down a selection.